MQ-FOAR705/SophieWallace_POC_Contents/README.md

 # Outline:

-This package includes the Automation workflow, photos for testing, an exiftool script, a license and this README file.
+This repository includes the Automation workflow, photos for testing, an exiftool script, a license and this README file.
 The following tools are implemented in this demonstration:

 * **Automator** is an exclusive Mac application that programs a workflow by automating repetitive tasks using a drag and drop interface.